 Dakota Tears is a long-day onion, which are best grown in the North where the summer daylight period is longer.
 These onions require at least 14 hours of light to bulb up.
 The plant grows leaves in spring and early summer; each leaf corresponds to another layer in the onion bulb.
 Once the days begin to shorten, the onions will begin to form bulbs.

 As the season progresses, we will provide growing, harvest, and storage tips!
-Until then… Here's to the best onion crop ever in 2020!
+Until then… Here's to the best onion crop ever!

 Our best to you,